 LTV = $1.35 x 1/.60 + 0 = $2.25

 That means your average user has a predicted lifetime value of $2.25.
 It also means you should not be paying more than that amount to acquire a user.

 So, why LTV is Important?

-LTV can help you to make right decisions about your app marketing strategies.
-Let’s consider the above example.
-If a user has an LTV of $2.25 and a user acquisition cost of $1.75, you should continue using your current advertising strategy.
-As long as the user acquisition cost of your app does not exceed that $2.25, you are making profit on each new user and your return on investment (ROI) will be positive.
-And the vice versa, if the user acquisition cost of your app exceeds the mentioned amount, you should think about changing your app marketing strategy.
+LTV can help you make the right decisions about your app marketing strategies.
+Continuing with the above example, if a user has an LTV of $2.25 and a user acquisition cost of $1.75, this means you should continue with the current advertising strategy.
+If the user acquisition cost of your app remains below $2.25, you are making profit on each new user and your return on investment (ROI) will be positive.
+The inverse is also true.
+If the user acquisition cost for a user exceeds the life time value, you should think about changing your app marketing strategy.